 Spring flowers may be the primary product of April showers according to conventional wisdom, and in the hills and green belt areas that ring the San Francisco Bay Area there are plenty of those.
 But another result of all that water is, well…. more water than most of us are used to.
 Which means certain types of wildflowers, particularly the delicate ones that like marshy meadows and moist crevices are blooming in abundance.
 It also means creeks and streams are running higher than usual — though sadly, that hasn’t brought the spawning salmon back — and waterfalls are absolutely spectacular.

-This spring has been wacky as far as world travel is concerned; a trip to Thailand was postponed when political violence seemed likely to take over Bangkok, while a trip to France was put on hold when the volcanic ash cloud cancelled flights.
+This spring has been wacky as far as world travel is concerned; a trip to the Middle East was postponed when violence and terrorism broke out, while a trip to France was put on hold when the volcanic ash cloud cancelled flights.
 But hey, one thing we love about the Bay Area is how many opportunities for adventure we have right here at home.

 Here are three of my favorite wildflower hikes, all within an hour’s drive of San Francisco.

 In Part II, I’ll scope out the waterfalls, hopefully before the hillsides dry out.
 I recommend that outdoors loving out-of -towners stay in the Nob Hill or Pacific Heights neighborhood, with gorgeous bay views and an easy escape route north.
 My picks: the swanky boutique Huntington Hotel or the Fairmont at Ghirardelli Square.